iden3/docs/mkdocs/docs/index.md

 ---

-## Versatility of applications
+## Versatility of Applications

-The main idea of the iden3 protocol is that each identity is self-soverign and can issue claims on another identity (which can be for an individual, an organisation or a system/machine).
+The main idea of the iden3 protocol is that each identity is self-sovereign and can issue claims for another identity (which can be for an individual, an organisation or a system/machine).

-This simple and unique characteristics can lead to creation complex adaptive systems and the following use cases:
+These simple and unique characteristics can lead to the creation of the complex adaptive systems and can have the following use cases:

 <ul>
     <li>Decentralised trust models / web-of-trust</li>
-    <li>Decentralised ID verification / proof-of-personhood</li>
+    <li>Decentralised Id verification / proof-of-personhood</li>
     <li>Decentralised voting systems</li>
     <li>Interaction with DeFi / dApps / Web3</li>
     <li>Decentralised payment identifiers</li>